Staying Under The Radar

 The second floor had been the home of the owner.
 He had knocked out the internal walls, turning three flats into one.

 The computer began playing a Classical piece.
-She left her bag on a chair and went,
+She left her bag on a chair and went into the bathroom.

 She stepped out slathering her skin with expensive oils.